 We evaluated educators’ experiences with the webinars through pre-and posttests conducted via Zoom polls, with the pretest poll launched at the beginning of the webinar and the posttest poll at the end.
 Because educators had registered for the webinars with their email addresses, we were able to match responses across the pretest and posttest.
 We asked educators about their confidence using the resources presented in the webinar to teach their students specific topics and subjects covered during the webinar (e.g., science, math, and social-emotional learning).
 Out of the 686 educators who attended the At-Home Learning Strategies for Continued Distance Learning Webinar series, we received feedback from 542 educators, achieving a response rate of 79%.

 Paired two-tailed t-tests were used to determine whether there was a statistically significant increase in educators’ confidence related to the featured webinar topic from presurvey to postsurvey.
 We measured the change in educator confidence in various math and science topics.
 Results indicated that there was a statistically significant increase in educator confidence in helping their students learn scientific inquiry and engineering design principles, math concepts, and social-emotional learning skills after participation in the webinar.
 An effect size above 0.14 indicates a large effect size.
-Figure 2 details paired two-tailed t-test results.
+Table 2 details paired two-tailed t-test results.

 Across all three webinars, 97% of educators believed the information presented in the webinar would be useful for them, their students, and the families they work with.